 Elkins man facing drug charge

-Jeffrey Lynn Woods, 56, of Elkins, is charged with one felony count of possession of a controlled substance with intent to deliver.
-He is incarcerated at Tygart Valley Regional Jail on a $100,000 cash-only bond, set by Randolph County Magistrate George M. “Mike” Riggleman.
+Christopher Todd McMorrow, 32, of Elkins, is charged with one felony count of possession with intent to deliver a controlled substance.
+He is incarcerated at Tygart Valley Regional Jail on a $50,000 cash-only bond, set by Randolph County Chief Magistrate George M. “Mike” Riggleman.

-If convicted, Woods could be sentenced to not less than one nor more than 15 years in jail, fined not more than $25,000, or both.
+If convicted, McMorrow could be sentenced to not less than one nor more than 15 years in the state penitentiary, fined not more than $25,000, or both.